Skip to main content

 Umbrella state (bilateral arrangement with Russia)

-Belarus did not participate in the TPNW negotiations in 2017, and has consistently abstained on the annual UN General Assembly resolutions on the Treaty, including in 2023.
-While Belarus meets the voting criteria set by the Nuclear Weapons Ban Monitor for inclusion in the undecided category, its government most clearly demonstrated support for nuclear weapons in 2023.
-It may sign and ratify or accede to the TPNW, but will have to make changes to its policies and practices to become compliant.
+Belarus did not participate in the negotiations on the Treaty on the Prohibition of Nuclear Weapons (TPNW) in 2017, and has consistently abstained on the annual UN General Assembly resolutions on the Treaty, including in 2024.
+Accordingly, Belarus meets the criteria set by the Nuclear Weapons Ban Monitor for inclusion in the undecided category, despite its recent actions and statements that demonstrate support for nuclear weapons.
+It may sign and ratify or accede to the TPNW, but will have to ensure the removal of any Russian nuclear weapons deployed on its territory and make other changes to its policies and practices to become compliant.

 TPNW Status